hwpoison/tinyc-http-server/README.md

 #### A very basic HTTP server in C

-Is a lightweight web server written in C using sockets.
-Compilable for Windows and Linux for server static content and media files.
+Is a multithread lightweight web server written in pure C. Compilable for Windows and Linux for server static content and media files from a directory.

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/5/5b/HTTP_logo.svg/320px-HTTP_logo.svg.png)